Alarm remote cloning

 What can be done to prevent your remote from being copied?

 One of the requirements for Thatcham approval is to make sure that new remote controls can not be programmed without the alarm/immobiliser security over-ride number.
-Therefore if you have a Cobra or Autowatch system then you have nothing to worry about.
-However there is no requirement for this under AS/NZS 4601:1999.
+Therefore if you have a Autowatch, Cobra, or Vodafone Automotive system then you have nothing to worry about.
+However there was no requirement for this under the now expired AS/NZS 4601:1999 standard.

-All Viper alarms with an ESP2 port can be locked from remote programming with a Bit Writer so offer a good level of security.
+All Viper alarms with an ESP2 port can be locked from remote programming with a Bit Writer so offer a reasonable level of security if programmed the right way.

 Paranoid Prevention!